yu-iskw/action-sqlfluff/README.md

     required: false
     default: '1.3.0'
   sqlfluff_command:
-    description: 'The sub command of sqlfluff.
+    description: 'The operation to perform.
 One of lint, suggest, and commit'
     required: false
     default: 'lint'
   paths: